Pragyachugh/Red-Team-Lab-SetUp/Documentation/04_CommandoVM.md

 - Finish the setup and do the changes in advanced settings like enable 3D acceleration , allow bidirectional movements, enable only 1 network adapter for now i.e. bridged adapter for internet access.
 - Finally you're ready to start the machine.

+Inside Windows 10:
+- Clean up the desktop as per your preferences.
+I removed microsoft edge, search bar, etc. from taskbar.
+You can clean it as per your preference.
+- Now update windows from settings > update and security.
+- Insert Guest Addition CD Image in your setup.
+- In File Explorer > go to This PC > Then Click on virtual box guest addition drive.
+- From here install 64 bit guest addition application of virtualBox.
+- In control Panel, disable windows defender wall.
+-